tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 Does it work?
 Can you identify where the problem is?
-Run the commands below and see if you understand what is happening
+Run the commands below and see if you understand what is happening.

 ```bash
 $ sudo tcpdump -i enp0s3   # on VM1